Real non-abelian mixed Hodge structures for quasi-projective varieties: formality and splitting: Introduction

 \section{Introduction}

-The main aims of this paper are to construct mixed Hodge structures on the real relative Malcev homotopy types of open complex varieties, and to investigate how far these can be recovered from the structures on cohomology groups of local systems, and in particular the Gysin spectral sequence.
-In this respect, this paper is a sequel to \cite{mhs}, which considers the same question for proper complex varieties.
+The main aims of this paper are to construct mixed Hodge structures on the real relative Malcev homotopy types of complex varieties, and to investigate how far these can be recovered from the structures on cohomology groups of local systems, and in particular from the Gysin spectral sequence.

 In \cite{Morgan}, Morgan established the existence of natural mixed Hodge structures on the minimal model of the rational homotopy type of a smooth variety $X$, and used this to define natural mixed Hodge structures on the rational homotopy groups $\pi_*(X \ten \Q)$ of $X$.
-This construction was extended to singular varieties by Hain in \cite{Hainhodge}.
+This construction was extended to singular varieties by Hain in \cite{Hainhodge}, using an alternative approach based on Chen's reduced bar construction.

+When $X$ is also projective, \cite{DGMS} showed that its rational homotopy type is formal; in particular, this means that the rational homotopy groups can be recovered from the cohomology ring $\H^*(X,\Q)$.
+However, in \cite{mhsnonsplit}, examples were given to show that the mixed Hodge structure on homotopy groups could not be recovered from that on integral cohomology.
+In this article, we will describe how formality interacts with the mixed Hodge structure, showing the extent to which the mixed Hodge structure on $\pi_*(X \ten \R,x_0)$ can be recovered from the pure Hodge structure on $\H^*(X,\R)$.

+This problem was suggested to the author by Carlos Simpson, who asked what happens when we vary the formality quasi-isomorphism. \cite{DGMS} proved formality by using the $d\dc$ Lemma (giving real quasi-isomorphisms), while most subsequent work has used the $\pd\bar{\pd}$ Lemma (giving Hodge-filtered quasi-isomorphisms).
+The answer (Theorem \ref{morgansplitsa}) is that, if we define the ring $\cS:= \R[x]$ to be pure of weight $0$, with the Hodge filtration on $\cS\ten_{\R}\Cx$ given by powers of $(x-i)$, then there is an $\cS$-linear isomorphism

+preserving the Hodge and weight filtrations, where the homotopy groups $\pi_*(\H^*(X,\R))$ are given the Hodge structure coming from the Hodge structure on the cohomology ring $\H^*(X,\R)$, regarded as a real homotopy type.

+This is proved by replacing $\dc$ with $\dc+xd$ in the proof of \cite{DGMS}, so $x \in \cS$ is the parameter for varying formality quasi-isomorphisms.
+In several respects, $\cS\ten_{\R}\Cx$ behaves like Fontaine's ring $B_{\st}$ of semi-stable periods, and the MHS can be recovered from a pro-nilpotent operator on the real homotopy type $\H^*(X,\R)$, which we regard as monodromy at the Archimedean place.
+The isomorphism above says that the MHS on $\pi_*(X \ten \R,x_0)$ has an $\cS$-splitting, and by Proposition \ref{cSubiq}, this is true for all mixed Hodge structures.
+However, the special feature here is that the splitting is canonical, so preserves the additional structure (such as Whitehead brackets).